-- Risk to the Commission's investment portfolio due to defaults or changes in market valuation of the debt securities of such institutions; - Counterparty risk related to swaps used by the Commission to hedge its cost of funds; and - Risk of rating changes of the Commission's credit enhancers or liquidity providers which may adversely affect the interest costs on the Commission's variable rate debt or which may render such variable rate debt unmarketable.
+- Risk to the Commission's investment portfolio due to defaults or changes in market valuation of the debt securities of such institutions; and - Counterparty risk related to swaps used by the Commission to hedge its cost of funds.

 Certain legislative actions may result in adverse changes to the Commission or Act 44 From time to time legislation is introduced in the Pennsylvania General Assembly which may affect the Commission and therefore may affect certain of the assumptions made in this Official Statement.
-The Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to timely pay the 2015B Bonds.
-See APPENDIX A -"THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation".
+The Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to timely pay the 2016A Bonds.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION-THE COMMISSION - Recent Developments and Pending Legislation."